HewlettPackard/codar-ce/README.md

 •	Allows to create blueprints/designs using rich graphical designer (drag & drop), trigger deployments using native UI or auto-deploy using CI tool like Jenkins, Bamboo etc. which helps for Continuous Deployment.

-#Native Automation Tool
+#Advantages you get when using HPE Codar CE

-•	HPE OO CE is a workflow automation tool which helps the end user to automate any complex steps.

-•	It contains 6000+ pre-created automated operations and workflows which can be leveraged to automate the installation of software and deployment application from day1.
+•	**Ease of automation**.
+Supports HPE OO CE which is  the native automation tool which helps the end user to automate any complex steps.
+It contains 6000+ pre-created automated operations and workflows which can be		leveraged to automate the installation of software and deployment application from day1.

+•	**Integration with third party products** like vCenter, AWS, OpenStack, Docker, Chef, Puppet, Mesosphere etc. SDK to integrate with home grown products or any third party products

+•	20+ integration with HP Software products

+•	Build **Cloud agnostic blueprints** to deploy the application across different cloud vendor

+•	Build **Cloud native blueprints** to make the application components deployed as “micro-services”

+•	Supports **northbound interface**

+•	Complete **release gating automation** with **built-in approval mechanism**

+•	In-built versioning system for application blue-prints and components

+•	Heavy lifting is already done by the proven software **HP OO which acts as a central engine**

+•	Authentication & Authorization supports CAC, SSO, LDAP etc.

 #Limitations of HPE Codar CE
 1. 30 days of trial period with unlimited deployment on any number of OSI